 Answer: Students are given a registration appointment date that provides the earliest date they may register for classes.
 The appointment received is based on the student’s priority registration status.
 Priority registration is given to students who complete orientation, assessment, and create an educational plan.

 2) How can I lose my priority registration?

-Answer: Priority registration is lost when students have been on academic or progress probation for two consecutive semesters or when they accrue more than 100 completed units of degree applicable coursework at MJC.
+Answer: Priority registration is lost when students have been on academic or progress probation for two consecutive semesters or when they complete over 100 degree applicable units at MJC.

 3) What is academic probation?